-For the experiments, each dataset is split into two parts: the training set (60%) and the testing set (40%).
+For the experiments, each dataset is split into two parts: the training set (60%) and the test set (40%).
 A decision tree is built from the training set using our new algorithm that minimizes the total cost (Section 3).
-For our fourth lazy-style testing method, a different tree is built for each testing case.
-The decision tree is then used to predict the testing examples, and to decide what tests, if any, should be performed to minimize the total cost.
+For our fourth lazy-style test method, a different tree is built for each test case.
+The decision tree is then used to predict the test examples, and to decide what tests, if any, should be performed to minimize the total cost.
+This process is repeated five times, and results, in consequent figures, are averages of the five runs.

-As we discussed in the Introduction section, testing examples would often have more unknown values, as it is part of the testing process to decide what tests need to be performed.
+As we discussed in the Introduction section, test examples would often have more unknown values, as it is part of the test process to decide what tests need to be performed.
 Therefore, a certain percentage of attributes are randomly selected and marked as unknown.
-If the testing algorithm decides to perform a test on an unknown attribute, then its real value is revealed and a cost is accumulated.
+If the test algorithm decides to perform a test on an unknown attribute, then its real value is revealed and a cost is incurred.